Workplace Violence Prevention: 13 Effective Strategies

 According to the FBI, “Employers have a legal and ethical obligation to promote a work environment free from threats and violence.”

-As a result, employers have an important role in workplace violence prevention.
-There are many different ways to prevent workplace violence that employers can use including the ones below compiled from the FBI, SHRM and Business Management Daily.
+It is clear that employers have an important role in workplace violence prevention.
+There are many different ways to prevent workplace violence that employers can use.

 Strategies & Workplace Violence Prevention Training Tips